A Food-Lover's Guide to Lima, Peru

 The restaurants below are at the forefront of Lima’s food revolution.
 They are redefining what it takes to be called a Peruvian dish, by exploring previously unused local ingredients and by creating innovative fusions with international cuisines, such as Japanese food.

 With a clear mission to value the biodiversity of the Peruvian landscape, chef Virgilio Martínez presents you with a novel cuisine organized by altitude, so that each dish features ingredients from a similar area.
 Enjoying the Central experience involves using the senses to surrender to a subtle tour through Peru’s landscape.
 The dishes seem more art than edible fare, until you try them.
-For the fourth consecutive year, Central has been voted best restaurant in Latin America.
+Central has been consistently voted the best restaurant in Latin America and it currently comes in at number six on The World’s 50 Best Restaurants.
 It comes in at number five on The World’s 50 Best Restaurants list, and its chef and owner has been voted best chef in the world.

 Coming in at number 8 on The World’s 50 Best Restaurants list, as determined by top chefs and other industry insiders, is Maido, run by chef Mitsuharu ‘Micha’ Tsumura.
 Maido is the result of Micha’s passion for Nikkei food, which is a Japanese-Peruvian fusion style of cooking.
 The menu runs from exquisite Japanese sushi classics to original creations such as “cau cau,” a pre-Columbian potato stew, given a modern twist with the addition of sea snails.
 This is another Peruvian restaurant that’ll treat your palate to something new and unique.